What if you could make money anywhere? What if you learned how to make money online?

 So do I have to be a “real” teacher to learn how to teach online!?

 Nope.
 When you teach ESL or another language as a foreign language, you don’t need to be a “real teacher.”
 What I mean by that, is you don’t have to actually be qualified with a degree in education and whatever else is needed to actually teach a subject in your home country.
 It’s not necessary.
+This is also, more often that not, a conversational class, not a full on grammar lesson.
 The minimum requirement is just being fluent in the language you are teaching.
 Oh, and being nice and cool and maybe a few other requirements…

 If you are trying to teach another language other than English, I am not 100% sure.
 I would suspect that it would be quite similar to what I have below.
 You would need to double check with the school.